We are funding opportunities for the public to engage with science, with the aim of encouraging more people to study and pursue careers in the field.

 We have developed a national campaign, Aye for Ideas, to inspire and engage people of all ages and backgrounds in science, technology, engineering and maths (STEM).

 A range of Aye for Ideas information and promotional materials are available for use by our partners, including science centres, schools and businesses.

-We give the majority of public science engagement funding (£2.625 million from 2018 to 2019) to Scotland's science centres, which aim to encourage people of all ages to engage with science by presenting it in a fun, inspiring and educational way.
+We give the majority of public science engagement funding (£2.67 million between 2023 and 2024) to Scotland's science centres, which aim to encourage people of all ages to engage with science by presenting it in a fun, inspiring and educational way.

 We provide funding for science festivals to make science accessible to a wider Scottish audience, with a particular focus on strengthening young people's interest and knowledge in science.
 They provide an annual and local focus for activities and events, often in cities or towns that don't have a science centre of their own.

 - a schools programme for primary and secondary schools